Roadmap to this page

 ~ Arieh King, Deputy Mayor of Jerusalem

-Overtly genocidal statements from the Deputy Mayor of Jerusalem, urging the IDF to annihilate Gaza and every Palestinian there.
+Overtly genocidal statements from the Deputy Mayor of Jerusalem, urging the Israeli army to annihilate Gaza and every Palestinian there.

 But Smotrich and Ben-Gvir are not extreme in Israeli society when it comes to their views of Palestinians.
-Israel Katz, the Defense Minister, openly threatened the “residents of Gaza” that unless they somehow could “return the hostages and expel Hamas…the alternative is total destruction and devastation.”
-In so doing, he openly announced the intention to annihilate the civilian population of Gaza, and put the burden on that suffering, starving, and terrorized population to somehow defeat armed combatants and do what one of the most powerful militaries in the world has not succeeded in accomplishing.
+Israel Katz, the Defense Minister, openly threatened the “residents of Gaza” with “total destruction and devastation” unless they “return the hostages and expel Hamas.”
+In so doing, he openly announced Israel's intention to annihilate the civilian population of Gaza, and put the burden on that suffering, starving, and terrorized population to somehow defeat armed combatants and do what one of the most powerful militaries in the world has not succeeded in accomplishing.

 Israeli Military